Parkavi10/RISC-V_SOC_TAPEOUT_WEEK_0/README.md

 # RISC-V_SOC_TAPEOUT_WEEK_0
 SoC Tape out Program VSD

-# 🖥️ SoC Design Progress Tracker
+# 🖥️ SoC Design Progress

 This repository documents my **Week 0 tasks and learnings** as I progress through the SoC design program, from RTL all the way to GDSII, using open-source EDA tools.